Nov 30, 2015

 If you’ve been following our posts recently you must have heard about the Olsson Block.
 It's an Ultimaker add-on created by one of our community members who needed a solution for quite a unique and specific problem.
-Due to our open source values this one man solution was able to grow into a community wide popular add-on opening new doors for 3D printing.
+Due to our open source values, this one man solution was able to grow into a community-wide popular add-on opening new doors for 3D printing.

 The community solution

 The community member who started all this was Anders Olsson, a research engineer working on neutron particle experiments.
-Very complex stuff, and to do his job he needed to 3D print boron carbide parts.
+Very complex stuff, and to do the job he needed to 3D print boron carbide parts.
 The problem Olsson ran into presented itself as follows: during his first test run he discovered his Ultimaker 2 handled it very well, there was only one small snag – after a single test print the boron carbide ate away his nozzle!

-On the standard Ultimaker 2 the nozzle and heater block are integrated, and Olsson didn’t want to replace the entire hot-end every time he 3D printed with boron carbide.
+On the standard Ultimaker 2, the nozzle and heater block are integrated, and Olsson didn’t want to replace the entire hot-end every time he 3D printed with boron carbide.
 Solution?
 Design a new hot-end with an easily replaceable nozzle.
 As Ultimaker is open-source, all the files Olsson needed to get started were online.
-The outcome not only allowed swapping out used nozzles in seconds, it also opened the door to different sized nozzles.
+The outcome not only allowed swapping out used nozzles in seconds, but it also opened the door to different sized nozzles.
 Which is a whole new game!

 Fast, faster, fastest Rapid-prototyping with Ultimaker

 A different nozzle can significantly influence the way your Ultimaker behaves.
 For example, the small 0.25mm nozzle enables a user to print very small and very detailed.
 It means 3D prints smaller than 1cm are no longer for the elite and even the finest details on bigger 3D prints will surface.
-On the other side of the nozzle-spectrum we have much bigger nozzles 0.8mm and 1.0mm nozzles.
+On the other side of the nozzle-spectrum, we have much bigger nozzles 0.8mm and 1.0mm nozzles.
 These big boys will allow the user to make prints up to 4 times faster than with the regular set up.
 3D printing is often referred to as rapid prototyping, but I guess that all depends on perspective.
-Waiting 8 hours on a reasonable sized print is not considered fast by everyone.
+Waiting 8 hours on a reasonable-sized print is not considered fast by everyone.

 However, the alternative, outsourcing the production of a single model, is usually left out of the equation.
 It would sway most people’s opinion knowing that outsourcing can easily take an entire week.
 All of a sudden, only a few hours is pretty fast!
 But being able to reduce the print-time by 50% or 75% is another huge step towards convincing everyone about the true definition of rapid-prototyping.